Quai Voltaire: History

 Originally the Quai Voltaire was the western portion of the Quai Malaquais.
-In 1644 it was renamed Quai des Théatins after some Theatines built a monastery on the quai (Today located at No. 23 and No. 25 Quai Voltaire).
+In 1644, it was renamed the Quai des Théatins after some Theatines built a monastery on the quay (today located at no. 23 and no. 25 Quai Voltaire).
 In 1791, the wharf became known as the Quai Voltaire in homage to the writer who died in 1778 in the home of Charles, marquis de Villette.
-After Honoré de Balzac set his novel La Peau de chagrin in the Quai Voltaire, antique shops became common in the quai.
-In the early nineteenth century the area became a well-known place for booksellers to peddle their wares.
+After Honoré de Balzac set his novel La Peau de chagrin in the Quai Voltaire, antique shops became common in the quay.
+In the early 19th century, the area became a well-known place for booksellers to peddle their wares.